Frequently Asked Questions

 The EAC provides employees with a convenient website so they can easily access their own employee information - anytime or anywhere.
-Employees will be able to view current and past paychecks, demographic information, salary, benefits, leave balances, attendance history, tax information, and W2s.
+Employees are able to view current and past paychecks, demographic information, salary, benefits, leave balances, attendance history, tax information, and W2s.

 For additional information regarding the EAC:

 Ø I lost my W-2.
 How do I receive a replacement W-2?

 Simply log onto the Employee Access Center (see link above) and click on the Employee Task (located on the left-hand side of the EAC) named "Print W2".
 W2s for several years are located here.

 For additional information regarding your W-2:

 Ø Are the leave balances in Absence Management currently up-to-date?

 Yes, they are up-to-date.
 To view your leave balances in Absence Management click on the "Account" tab and then the "Absence Reason Balance" tab.
 This will show your up-to-date balances for each leave type and any pending/future time requested.